aws-amplify/docs/docs/start/getting-started/fragments/vanillajs/hosting.md

 ![image](~/images/browser-published.png)

-After publishing, your browser will open your app hosted on a `amplifyapp.com` domain.
+After publishing, your terminal will display your app URL hosted on a `amplifyapp.com` domain.
 Whenever you have additional changes to publish, just re-run the `amplify publish` command.

+To view your app and hosting configuration in the Amplify Console, run the `amplify console` command.